farshbafdoustar/style-guides/ros-cpp.md

 Be descriptive, e.g., instead of laser.cpp, use hokuyo_topurg_laser.cpp.

 Normally a file implements a class, therefore name the file after the class.
-For example the class ActionServer would live in the file action_server.h.
+For example the class ActionServer would live in the file action_server.h